Fellowship-of-the-Link/tftmap/project/Parsing profile pages.md

 7. Skip items until you find a list.
 8. At level 0 of the list, save the content of the list item as the name of a tool.
 9. At level 1 of the list, you'll find `(text): (number)`.
 Save the number as the score for the dimension indicated by the text.
 There may be a special dimension, `My current confidence with this tool`.
 10. At level 2 of the list, you may find notes related to this dimension/score.
-(Pete asks, **what should we do with these notes?**)
+(Pete asks, **what should we do with these notes?** Current decision: they're used by humans reading the profile page, and don't need to be handled by this code.)

 ## Saving the Data to the Correct Pages